-International contemporary drama and critical examination of present topics are what make the Renaissance-Theater so exciting.
+International, contemporary dramas and critical examinations of current topics make the Renaissance-Theater so exciting.

-The Renaissance-Theater began in 1922 with Gotthold Ephraim Lessing’s Miss Sara Sampson.
-Its first director was the Austrian author Theodor Tagger, who became one of the most successful dramatists of the Weimar Republic under the pseudonym Ferdinand Bruckner.
+The Renaissance-Theater opened in 1922 with Gotthold Ephraim Lessing’s Miss Sara Sampson.
+The first director was Austrian author Theodor Tagger, who became one of the most successful dramatists of the Weimar Republic under the pseudonym Ferdinand Bruckner.
 During the National Socialist period the theatre had to close, but was able to reopen shortly after the war ended.